-2 4 Chapter 161 Education i.
-Conditions affecting the welfare of the pupils in the land the subject of the annexation petition. l area that is j.
-The boundaries of other governmental units and the private organizations in the territories of the respective k.
-The educational needs of local communities in the involve ved districts.
-I. An objective in economizing in the use of transpo administrative services. rtation and m.
-Projected future use of existing satisfactory school bu and playfields in the involved districts. ildings, sites, n.
-A reduction in disparities in per student valuation betw districts and the objective of equalization of opportunities for pupils.
-0. Any other relevant factors which, in the judgment of the are of importance. e committee, 2 4.
-Following the committee's consideration of testimony and documentary evidence with respect to any of the factors listed in subsection 3, the committee shall make specific findings with reference to every one of those factors to which testimony or documentary evidence was directed. Ę 5.
+- i.
+Conditions affecting the welfare of the pupils in the land area that is the subject of the annexation petition. - j.
+The boundaries of other governmental units and the location of private organizations in the territories of the respective districts. - The educational needs of local communities in the involved districts. - I. An objective in economizing in the use of transportation and administrative services. - m.
+Projected future use of existing satisfactory school buildings, sites, and playfields in the involved districts. - n.
+A reduction in disparities in per student valuation between school districts and the objective of equalization of educational opportunities for pupils. - o.
+Any other relevant factors which, in the judgment of the committee, are of importance. - 4.
+Following the committee's consideration of testimony and documentary evidence with respect to any of the factors listed in subsection 3, the committee shall make specific findings with reference to every one of those factors to which testimony or documentary evidence was directed. - 5.
 All Except as provided in this subsection, all proposed annexations must be given final approval by the state board following a hearing conducted by the board at which testimony and documentary evidence shall be considered with respect to any of the factors listed in subsection 3.
 The state board shall make specific findings with reference to every one of those factors to which testimony or documentary evidence was directed.
-If the county committee approves an annexation after receiving no opposition at the hearing, the state board may review the record of the county hearing and give final approval to the annexation without holding a hearing.
-6 6.
+If the county committee approves an annexation after receiving no opposition at the hearing, the state board may review the record of the county hearing and give final approval to the annexation without holding a hearing. - 6.
 If the school districts involved in the proposed annexation are situated in more than one county, the county committee of the county encompassing the major portion of each school district shall consider and jointly effect the annexation if a majority of the members of each of such county committees approves the annexation.
-If the annexation is approved by a majority of the members of one of the two county committees the county superintendent of the county in which the

-- committees, the county superintendent of the county in which the annexing district is located shall submit the annexation to the state board for approval or disapproval, and in such instance approval of the annexation shall have the same effect as approval by all county committees. - 7.
+If the annexation is approved by a majority of the members of one of the two county committees, the county superintendent of the county in which the annexing district is located shall submit the annexation to the state board for approval or disapproval, and in such instance approval of the annexation shall have the same effect as approval by all county committees. - 7.
 Whenever a petition for annexation has failed to be approved by any county committee, a petition involving any of the same area may not be submitted to the county committee for a period of three months after the filing of the original petition with the county.
 The petition may not be considered by the county committee more than twice in twelve consecutive months.